-This is troubling given the significant number of marketers who use analytics to improve their messaging (67%) and make decisions (47%) according to the MarketingSherpa 2013 Marketing Analytics Benchmark Report (free excerpt at that link).
+This is troubling given the significant number of marketers who use analytics to improve their messaging (67%) and make decisions (47%) according to the MarketingSherpa 2013 Marketing Analytics Benchmark Report (free automatic download).

 In today’s MarketingExperiments Blog post, we’ll take a deeper look at how having a clear understanding of absolute difference versus relative difference can help you interpret your test results.

 Absolute difference gives you the real number difference between treatments

 For the sake of example, we’ll use a simple A/B split test (control and a single treatment) for a hypothetical landing page test and some dummy data to interpret.